 New codes for old games

 Approximately 20% of my mental capacity was dedicated to finding, using, and thinking about cheat codes when I was a kid.
-I first submitted a code to SegaSages.com when I was 11, and you can still find some cheats credited to me (using my father’s e-mail address) in various places (e.g.).
+I first submitted a code to SegaSages.com when I was 11, and you can still find some cheats credited to me from those days (using my father’s e-mail address) in various places (e.g.).

 A few decades later, I picked up the cheat code hunting hobby again.
 Here are the previously-undocumented cheat codes that I’ve found since I started working on the content on what would turn into this blog.